Omen-/personal-website/content/blog/dofus-maps.md

 ![key length distribution](/images/dofus-maps/kl-distribution.png#center)
 <center>*Key length distribution*</center>

-As you can see, most of the times the data and the key does not have the same length by one order of magnitude.
+As you can see, most of the times the data and the key do not have the same length by one order of magnitude.

 #### Why is it important ?